 Provisions are recognized when the Group has: (a) a present obligation (legal or constructive) as a result of a past event; (b) it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation; and (c) a reliable estimate can be made of the amount of the obligation.
 Where the Group expects a provision to be reimbursed, the reimbursement is recognized as a separate asset but only when the reimbursement is virtually certain.
 If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.
 Where discounting is used, the increase in the provision due to the passage of time is recognized as interest expense.
 Provisions are reviewed at each reporting date and adjusted to reflect the current best estimate.
-Where the Group expects a provision to be reimbursed, the reimbursement is recognized as a separate asset but only when the receipt of the current best estimate.
-Where the Group expects a provision to be reimbursed, the reimbursement is recognized as a separate asset but only when the receipt of the reimbursement is virtually certain.
-The expense relating to any provision is presented in the consolidated statement of comprehensive income, net of any reimbursement.
+The expense relating to any provision is presented in the consolidated statements of comprehensive income, net of any reimbursement.